Reaction to the death of music legend Gregg Allman

 Reaction to the death of Southern rock music legend Gregg Allman at age 69:

-"IVE TRIED.WORDS ARE IMPOSSIBLE GUI GUI FOREVER, CHOOCH" — Alllman's former wife Cher, via Twitter.
+"IVE TRIED.WORDS ARE IMPOSSIBLE GUI GUI FOREVER, CHOOCH" — Allman's ex-wife Cher, via Twitter.

 "My southern-rock heart is breaking.
-He showed me his tattoos... his voice... his voice.... his soul." — singer-songwriter Melissa Etheridge, via Twitter.
+He showed me his tattoos... his voice... his voice.... his soul." — musician Melissa Etheridge, via Twitter.

 "Gregg Allman had a feeling for the blues very few ever have hard to believe that magnificent voice is stilled forever" — country legend Charlie Daniels.